BoiseState/CS453-resources/README.md

 # CS253-lab
-Student Materials for CS253
+Student Materials for CS253 - Introduction to Systems programming.

+All code in this repository may be used in your programming projects with appropriate citation.

 Note:

-* All programs were tested under Fedora Linux operating system.
-They should work under any POSIX system (and Mac OS X) but no guarantees!
+* All programs are configured to build on Linux
+* Mac OSX is not currently supported due to differences in how libraries are build
 * The programs for MS Windows were all tested under Windows 7.